vince-nlp/aclrollingreview/cfp.md

 ACL Rolling Review (ARR) invites the submission of long and short papers on substantial, original, and unpublished research in all aspects of Computational Linguistics and Natural Language Processing.
 The purpose of ARR is to improve the efficiency and turnaround of ACL reviewing while keeping the diversity (topical, geographic and otherwise) and editorial freedom that we value about our current organization of the reviewing process at ACL venues.
 ARR will use Open Review as its platform (but reviews will not be open in ARR).
 The reviewing and acceptance of papers for publication will be done in two steps:

 - Step 1 – Centralized Rolling Review: Authors submit papers to a unified review pool with deadlines every two months.
 Review is handled by an action editor, and revision and resubmission of papers is allowed.
 - Step 2 – Submission to Publication Venue: A publication venue is a conference or workshop that participates in ARR.
-When an opportunity to submit to a publication venue comes around, authors may submit already reviewed papers with reviews to the publication venue, through the OpenReview website.
-Program chairs (possibly with the help of senior area chairs) will then accept a subset of submitted papers for presentation.
+When an opportunity to submit to a publication venue comes around, authors may submit papers with a fully completed review (including meta reviews).
+Program chairs decide the process for submitting ARR reviewed papers, as well as the criteria and process for deciding to accept a subset of these submissions into their event.

 ## SUBMISSIONS